vincentchoqueuse/datascience_cheatsheet/docs/python/web/django.md

 that define a way to quickly validate data coming from the outside, and the [admin site](https://docs.djangoproject.com/en/4.1/ref/contrib/admin/) that allows to easily browse the data contained in the models once configured.

-Django can also be used as a backend REST server, usually with the help of [`djangorestframework`](https://www.django-rest-framework.org/) that provides tools to easily define a REST API without much more code than the models (if the API is simple).
+Django can also be used as a backend REST server, usually with the help of [Django REST framework](https://www.django-rest-framework.org/) that provides tools to easily define a REST API without much more code than the models (if the API is simple).

 ## Basic Usage